Rupture

 flavor of what it’s like

-Middle school is a really important time for families.
+Middle and high school is a really important time for families.

 This small window of opportunity can have huge impacts on how parents and children relate to each other now and into the future.